 Sport is championed nationally by 'Sport England' whose objectives are to encourage people to start, stay and succeed in sport and physical activity, including rambling, cycling, horse riding and horse & carriage driving, which are recognised by Sport England as beneficial healthy activities.

-Bedfordshire's Active Partnership (Be Active ) is one of many sports partnerships which assist the government and Sport England in the delivery of its sports strategy locally.
+Bedford Sports Partnership (Team Beds & Luton) is one of many sports partnerships which assist the government and Sport England in the delivery of its sports strategy locally.